anthodamato/minijpa/README.md

             <property name="c3p0.datasource" value="true"></property>

+##### Multiple Join Split
+In order to avoid cartesian product with multiple joins built with criteria you can use the query hint *QueryHints.SPLIT_MULTIPLE_JOINS*.
+MultipleJoinTest class contains an example test method.

 ## Metamodel Class Generation
 Metamodel classes can be generated using the '*org.minijpa.jpa.metamodel.generator.MetamodelGenerator*' procedure provided by the module 'minijpa-metamodel-generator' with the following parameters: